Hvad er FN’s Global Compact?

 Hvad sker der, hvis man misser sin rapporteringsdeadline?

-Hvis en virksomhed på forhånd ved at COP-rapporten ikke vil være færdig til rapporteringsdeadline kan udfærdige et ‘Grace Letter’, hvor man anmoder om at få udskudt rapporteringsdeadline.
+Hvis en virksomhed på forhånd ved, at COP-rapporten ikke vil være færdig til rapporteringsdeadline kan den udfærdige et ‘Grace Letter’, hvor man anmoder om at få udskudt rapporteringsdeadline.

 (læs mere under FAQ-spørgsmålet “Hvordan udsætter eller flytter man sin deadline?” ovenfor).